radiantearth/stac-spec/extensions/projection/README.md

 - **Description of the coordinate reference system:** [EPSG code](#projepsg) is the default, but it is just a reference to known projection information.
 [WKT2](#projwkt2) and [PROJJSON](#projprojjson) are two options to fully describe the projection information.
-This is most typically done for projections that aren't available or fully described in the [EPSG Registry](https://epsg.org/).
+This is typically done for projections that aren't available or fully described in the [EPSG Registry](https://epsg.org/).
 - **Description of the native geometry information:** STAC requires the geometry and bounding box, but they are only available in lat/long (EPSG:4326).
 But most remote sensing data does not come in that projection, so it is often useful for clients to have the geometry information ([geometry](#projgeometry), [bbox](#projbbox), [centroid](#projcentroid)) in the coordinate reference system